Russell Howard: Personal life

 When Howard's career began to take off, he took up residence in Leamington Spa.
-Howard now lives in Camden, London, with his wife Cerys and their dog, a Jack Russell Terrier named Archie.
+Howard now lives in London with his wife Cerys, their son, and their dog, a Jack Russell Terrier named Archie.
 On Alan Carr's Christmas Cracker on Christmas Day 2018, Howard confirmed that he would be getting married in 2019; the wedding took place in June 2019.

 Howard appeared at Friends of the Earth's LIVEstock comedy and music event at the Hammersmith Apollo in support of the green campaign group's Food Chain Campaign for planet-friendly farming, on 12 November 2009.

 Howard has said he is "deadly serious" about football, and has supported Liverpool since he was ten.
 "I still go down the pub and play football with my mates", he commented in 2010.

 In April 2010, Howard ran the London Marathon for the first time with both his brother and sister, to raise money for Epilepsy Society.
 He completed the 26-mile course in 4 hours and 15 minutes, beating his target time of 5 hours.
 Sponsorship raised over £7,000.

 For Sport Relief 2010 he took part in the BT Sport Relief Million Pound Bike Ride with David Walliams, Jimmy Carr, Fearne Cotton, Miranda Hart, Patrick Kielty and Davina McCall.
 They cycled from John o' Groats in Scotland to Land's End in England in 4 days trying to raise £1 million.

 In November 2011 whilst filming a Mystery Guest segment for Good News, Howard broke his left hand when attempting to do press ups on a stunt chair.

 Russell was voted Heat Magazines "Weird Crush of the Year 2013", with his friend and former flatmate Jon Richardson coming second.